Korean painting: Artists during the Japanese occupation

-Korean artists from the middle 1880s until 1945 had a very difficult time when Korea was freed by the allies after the unconditional surrender of Japan.
+Korean artists from the middle 1880s until 1945 had a very difficult time before Korea was freed by the allies after the unconditional surrender of Japan.

 From the 1880s onward, the emerging popularity of western art in Japan lead to a low opinion of traditional Korean art.
 Nevertheless, the formation of the Korean crafts museum in 1924 by Japanese philosopher Yanagi Sōetsu is a strong example of Japanese aesthetes who still appreciated Korean art.

-Japan also held an exhibition of Korean art that produced many young Korean artists such as Park Su-geun.
+In 1921, the Society Exhibition was established by Korean painters to promote Korean art.
+A year later, the Japanese colonial government under Governor-General Saitō Makoto also established an official exhibition of Korean art in the style of the Imperial Exhibition in Japan (which in turn was modeled after the official Salon in France).
+As a result, the Society Exhibition declined throughout the 1930s as the official exhibition grew in popularity.
+The exhibition produced many young Korean artists such as Park Su-geun.
 To this date there has not been a retrospective show of the hidden art under Japanese occupation, or a discussion of the conflicts between those who were forced into compromise under Japanese artistic demands.
 It is a sensitive issue, with artists who studied and worked in Japan and painted in the Japanese style forced into self-defense and justification of compromise without other alternatives.